ietf-rats-wg/draft-ietf-rats-network-device-subscription/draft-ietf-rats-network-device-subscription.md

 The security considerations of {{-charra}} and {{-rats-riv}} apply.

 ## Yet Another Next Generation (YANG)

-The security requirements ({{Section 4.2.5 of RFC7923}}) and the security considerations ({{Section 5 of RFC7923}}) from RFC7923 (Requirements for Subscription to YANG Datastores) apply.
-Subscription to YANG Notifications for Datastore Updates ({{RFC8641}}) illustrates specific security considerations concerning YANG Notifications for Datastore Updates.
-For example, it provides guidance on identifying sensitive writable subtrees and sensitive readable nodes.

-8. Security Considerations

-# Security Considerations

-# Security Considerations

-This section uses the template described in {{Section 3.7 of RFC9907}}.

 The YANG module defined in this document is designed to be accessed via network management protocols such as NETCONF {{RFC6241}} or RESTCONF {{RFC8040}}.
 The lowest NETCONF layer is the secure transport layer, and the mandatory-to-implement secure transport is SSH {{RFC6242}}; the lowest RESTCONF layer is HTTPS, with the mandatory-to-implement secure transport being TLS {{RFC8446}}.
 The Network Configuration Access Control Model (NACM) {{RFC8341}} provides the means to restrict access for particular users to a preconfigured subset of available protocol operations and content.